khaledxmust/Audio-Processing-Echo-Generator/README.md

 2. Volx = [0.1, 0.2, 0.4, 0.6, 0.8, 1], where Volx is the "Volume" of the generated echo.
 3. Mulx = [0, 1, 2, 3, 4, 5]          ,where Mulx is the "Number" of generated echos in one audio file.

-That Notebook should itterate on specified folder that was given to run on all included audio files, generating all the possible combination from those 3 parameters in a single audio file, generating arround 200 audio files named as the parameters specified from a single audio file.
+That Notebook should iterate on specified folder that was given to run on all included audio files, generating all the possible combination from those 3 parameters in a single audio file, generating arround 200 audio files named as the parameters specified from a single audio file, Creating a Folder called Echo where all of Echoed-Audios will be saved.